surfe/realease-notes/README.md

 - Show most recent Deal in caroussel first
 - Perform list export in the background
 - Fix welcome panel display display

+**1.26.7**

+- Add Company to new Deal
+- Add past experiences to CRM from SalesNav
+- Fix templates

+**1.26.8**

+- Move Contact Updates to side panel
+- Export Connection Level to CRM

+**1.26.9**

+- Move Notes to the side panel
+- Fix Leadjet unable to work alongside some third-party extensions
+- Rebrand Salesloft

+**1.26.10**

+- Support new SalesNav Contact layout
+- Filter Salesloft cadences by name / team

 ## 1.25 (December 30, 2021)